 - 3.1 Powers.
 All corporate powers of the Corporation shall be exercised by or under the direction of the Board.

 - 3.2 Composition.
-The Board consists of the directors elected pursuant to section 6.4 of these bylaws (elected directors) and the following officers, if elected and serving: the President, two Vice Presidents, Treasurer, Secretary, Newsletter Editor, MCLE Coordinator, and Webmaster (officer directors).
+Composition.
+The Board consists of the directors elected pursuant to section 6.4 of these bylaws (elected directors) and the following officers, if elected and serving: the President, two Vice Presidents, Treasurer, Secretary, Newsletter Editor, MCLE Coordinator, Webmaster, and Acting Past President (officer directors).
 As used in these bylaws, the term “director” refers to both elected directors and officer directors, unless the context requires a different meaning.

 - 3.3 Qualification and Number of Elected Directors.
 Elected directors shall be members of the Corporation.
 The number of elected directors shall be not less than nine (9) and not more than nineteen (19), the specific number to be fixed by the Board from time to time.